kvv — GTFS Transit Data for Germany

 Each feed includes a validation report that documents errors and warnings.
 You can also use tools like the MobilityData GTFS Validator to independently validate the data.
 Our enhanced feeds have already been processed to resolve the most critical validation issues.

 All data on this site is sourced from publicly available sources.
-If you believe a file has been posted in error or an incorrect license has been attributed, please contact us.
+If you believe a file has been posted in error, an incorrect license has been attributed, or attribution to the original source is missing or incorrect, please contact us and we will correct it.